 Barrow Island Trust Account means the account referred to in the Conservation and Land Management Regulations 2002 Part 7A immediately before the commencement of regulation 3.

 (2) Any money standing to the credit of the Barrow Island Trust Account immediately before the commencement of regulation 3 is to be transferred to the Barrow Island Net Conservation Benefit Account.

-5 On the date as at which this compilation was prepared, the Conservation and Land Management Amendment Regulations (No. 3) 2019 r.
-3-6 had not come into operation.
-They read as follows:

-3. Regulations amended

-These regulations amend the Conservation and Land Management Regulations 2002.

-4. Schedule 1 Division 2 amended

-After Schedule 1 Division 2 item 3 insert: